 Risk management

 Within the context of this Guideline, “Risk Management” refers to the strategic risk management connected to policy making and planning processes.
-In [Guideline 1018] the (maritime) risk management process is described in depth based on the break down as defined in Figure 2.
+In [Guideline on risk management] the (maritime) risk management process is described in depth based on the break down as defined in Figure 2.
 In this Guideline the aspects particularly relevant to MSP (planning of OREI) will be highlighted.

-Risk Management process scheme, from [Guideline 1018]
+Risk Management process scheme, from [Guideline on risk manangement]

 The risk assessment for a Spatial Plan should take into account all hazards that can be identified in this planning phase.
-Existing use and permits determine the starting point and possibly impose boundary conditions.
+Existing use and granted permits determine the starting point and possibly impose boundary conditions.
 Risk control options at this stage are on the Spatial Plan level.
 In general, development of facilities must not impair the safe usage of Traffic Separation Schemes, Inshore Traffic Zones, recognised sea-lanes, approaches and safe access to anchorages, harbours and places of refuge.

 As detailed plans for e.g. OREI are submitted, a more detailed risk assessment must be made for each initiative and may give rise to risk control measures at a more local level.